All Products

 Important

-• After connecting to a Lindorm Ray compute resource, SQL cells in the same Notebook can no longer be run.
-Lindorm Ray focuses on executing Python and Ray code.
+• After you connect to a Lindorm Ray compute resource, you can no longer run SQL cells in the same notebook.
+The Lindorm Ray engine exclusively executes Python and Ray code.

-• Running the same code cell multiple times automatically terminates the previous Ray job and starts a new one, preventing resource waste and task conflicts.
+• If you run the same code cell multiple times, the system automatically terminates the previous Ray job and starts a new one.
+This helps prevent resource waste and task conflicts.

-After a successful connection, write and execute Ray code in a new Python cell.
-Logs stream back to the cell's output area in real time.
+2. Execute Ray code: After the connection is established, you can write and execute Ray code directly in a new Python cell.
+Logs stream back to the cell's output area in real time, which facilitates interactive debugging.

-The following example defines a remote task using the @ray.remote decorator.
-The task runs on the Ray cluster, and its logs and result are returned to the output area:
+The following example defines a simple remote task (using the @ray.remote decorator) that executes on a Ray cluster and returns the logs and final result to the output area of the cell.

 import ray